Doctor of Business Administration

-The Executive Doctorate in Business Program is a three-year innovative doctoral degree program designed with senior-level decision makers in mind.
+The Doctor of Business Administration Program is a 3-year innovative doctoral degree program designed with senior-level decision makers in mind.
 Upon successful completion, you and other executives graduating from this program will be better problem solvers, able to apply research methodology and business theory to complex issues.
 Your career and way of thinking likely will be transformed in this rigorous and intellectually stimulating process with the goal of developing new perspectives on leadership, global change, and decision making.
-The program is interdisciplinary – i.e. instead of highly specializing in a specific sector of business such as finance or marketing, you will be exposed to a top-level, integrated view of business and commerce.
+The program is interdisciplinary - i.e. instead of highly specializing in a specific sector of business such as finance or marketing, you will be exposed to a top-level, integrated view of business and commerce.

 Executives pursue and use the EDB degree to: